top of page

 4) Recommended Public Listing (CV / LinkedIn)

-Individuals should list NanoTRIZ roles in a way that clearly distinguishes NanoTRIZ project governance titles from any primary employer or university appointment.
+Individuals should present NanoTRIZ roles in a way that clearly distinguishes NanoTRIZ project-governance designations from any primary university, employer, or institutional appointment.

 • Project Principal Investigator (Independent Consultant), NanoTRIZ Innovation Institute (Australia)